Discover Quintessential England at Fountains Abbey, North Yorkshire

 A trip here offers an unparalleled opportunity to appreciate the range of England’s heritage.
 Discover the magnificent 12th-century abbey ruins and the only surviving Cistercian corn mill.

-The ruins are amongst the most significant monastic remains in Europe and are currently the focus of an extensive archaeological and architectural research project which, when complete, will make it one of the most clearly understood and well documented medieval abbeys.
+The ruins are amongst the most significant monastic remains in Europe, and are currently the focus of an extensive archaeological and architectural research project.
+Once completed it will make it one of the most clearly understood and well documented medieval abbeys in the country.

 Entrance fee